Displaying XML Data in the Internet Explorer TreeView Control

 Getting Started with the TreeView Control

-container, and an set of arbitrary many, arbitrarily nested TreeNodes.
-The TreeNode
+container, and an set of arbitrary many, arbitrarily nested TreeNode

 Imagine that we wanted to display a family tree using the TreeView control.
 One way to specify the